Berry Rich Smoothie

 Instructions:

-- Blend everything together in a high-speed blender until smooth and creamy.
+- First, blend everything together in a high-speed blender until smooth and creamy.

-- Taste and adjust liquid as needed for desired consistency.
+- Next, taste and adjust liquid as needed for desired consistency.

-- Pour into glasses or bowls and enjoy immediately.
+- Finally, pour into glasses or bowls and enjoy immediately.

-Want to meal prep?
-Freeze the blended smoothie in jars or make smoothie packs with pre-portioned ingredients ready to blend.
+Tip: Want to meal prep?
+Instead of blending daily, freeze the blended smoothie in jars or make smoothie packs with pre-portioned ingredients ready to blend.

 Dietitian Notes

 💜 Berries are nutritional powerhouses—they’re packed with fiber, vitamin C, and plant polyphenols that support immunity, brain health, and inflammation regulation.
-Frozen berries are just as nutritious as fresh and easy to keep on hand year-round.
+Moreover, frozen berries are just as nutritious as fresh and easy to keep on hand year-round.

 🍌 Banana adds creaminess and natural sweetness without the need for added sugar.
-For a lower-sugar option, you can use half a banana or sub with avocado.
+However, for a lower-sugar option, you can use half a banana or sub with avocado.

 🥣 Greek yogurt provides protein and gut-supportive probiotics.
-For a dairy-free option, use coconut or almond yogurt, and add hemp seeds for a protein boost.
+Alternatively, for a dairy-free option, use coconut or almond yogurt, and add hemp seeds for a protein boost.

 🌱 Chia or flaxseed adds omega-3 fats and fiber—key nutrients for hormone balance, digestion, and fullness.